Updated: Apr 12

 Casting a shadow for the future

-Leading with purpose is all about recognising that what you do and say today, has a direct impact on your tomorrow.
-A team culture is built over time, often through the accumulation of day to day interactions, not through one meaningful or heroic moment.
+Leading with purpose is all about recognising what you do and say today has a direct impact on your tomorrow.
+A team culture is built over time, often through the accumulation of day to day interactions, and seldom through one meaningful or heroic moment.
 For example, the way you start your day sets a tone.
 Take the leader who goes straight to their office to check their emails every day and their team always approaches them versus the leader who drops their bag and spends time walking through their service to say good morning and interact with the team, children and parents.
-It might not seem much in one day or moment but over time it creates a statement of purpose to a team: that relationships matter and their relationship with you matters.
-It seems simple enough but this everyday act requires purpose when leaders deal with a number of competing demands.
+It might not seem much in one day or moment but over time it creates a statement of purpose to a team.
+It shows relationships matter, and the relationship with each person matters.
+While it seems simple enough, this everyday act requires purpose when leaders deal with a number of competing demands.

 Michael Fullen (1997) states people spark new ideas off each other when they debate and